opalj/opal/OPAL/python/Readme.md

 We do look for Top-Level parameters of the Python code and for parameters of the function, using Abstract Syntax Trees.
 We are calling Python function with the analysed code as a parameter in order to get the parameter names of the analysed function.
+The code for analysis was based on a solution provided by Ph.D.
+Rathul Gopinath, the Lecturer at the University of Sydney.
+Original code can be found here: https://github.com/vrthra/taints.py.
+Unfortunately extending the string object and overriding default methods did not work in Jython.
+As a result, approach without extending string was used.

 ```Python
 import ast